 Office of Diversity and Inclusion Hall of Fame Award

-In celebration of the 50th Anniversary of The Ohio State University Office of Diversity and Inclusion (ODI), ODI will honor members of the Ohio State community who have contributed through exemplary and sustained leadership the ideals of diversity, equity, inclusion, and community engagement.
+The Ohio State University Office of Diversity and Inclusion (ODI) Hall of Fame award honors members of the Ohio State community who have contributed through exemplary and sustained leadership the ideals of diversity, equity, inclusion, and community engagement.
 Nominees for the ODI Hall of Fame Award should demonstrate outstanding achievements and contributions in the community and/or the private, non-profit, and public sector.
 Awards may also be given posthumously.

 Nominees should have demonstrated a strong past or present connection with the university, including but not limited to being an alumnus of The Ohio State University.

 Nominees should exemplify ODI's core values of inclusive excellence, collaboration, respect and civility, leadership and partnerships, and promoting social and economic justice and equity.

 In addition, nominees should have demonstrated two or more of the following criteria:

 Broken historical barriers as pioneers in their given field.

 Recognized as a transformative figure in the community and/or the private or public sector.

 Displays personal courageousness or altruism so remarkable as to set the person apart from others across the country.

 Exhibits innovative and insightful leadership that challenges major societal inequities through avenues such as strategic decision-making, allocation of resources, and establishment of priorities.